glynyon-5020/newworld/Aliases/travel_suite.md

 ## !terrain

-The `!terrain` alias is full lots of goodies.
+The `!terrain` alias is full of lots of goodies.
 This is required to find dungeon/settlement/lair waypoints.

 It takes in one parameter from the following list:
 - arctic